-SAP has entered a new partnership with Microsoft whereby Microsoft will support SAP's BusinessObjects Planning and Consolidation enterprise performance management (EPM) application
+SAP has entered a new partnership with Microsoft whereby Microsoft will support SAP's BusinessObjects Planning and Consolidation enterprise performance management (EPM) application for its users.

 The SAP EPM application, for unified planning and consolidations, is built on the Microsoft stack, and has as a front-end Excel, which is used most often by the finance function inside companies.